uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 ## Troubleshooting
 * Troubleshooting tips to go here...

+## Code formatting
+This repository uses the opinionated Python code formatter `black` to keep the code consistently styled.
+Git hooks are provided for this repository to seamlessly check and re-style your code as needed.
+Run `./install_hooks.sh` to install the necessary hooks.
+Alternatively, configure your IDE of choice to run the formatter on save (note: PyCharm currently doesn't seem to support this).

 ## Todo
 * Refactoring...
 * Add Nix detection to setup and, by default, run apps using Nix to avoid local requirements on node/npm/bower/etc.